Hell in a Cell (2014): Aftermath

 The next night on Raw, Big Show and Mark Henry faced Gold and Stardust for the WWE Tag Team Championships.
 Henry turned heel when an argument ensued between him and Show when he executed the World's Strongest Slam on Show, thus costing themselves the match.
 After the match, Henry executed three World's Strongest Slams on Show.
 On the November 3 episode, Henry and Show faced each other which Show won by disqualification after getting hit with a chair.
 The two continued the feud as both of them were on opposing teams of Team Cena/Team Authority at Survivor Series (Show on Team Cena, Henry on Team Authority).

 Randy Orton, who was Curb Stomped by Seth Rollins on the Raw prior to Hell in a Cell, managed to get his retribution the next week.
 Orton turned face after he attacked Rollins with an RKO.
 In the process, he was no longer associated with the villainous stable The Authority.
 On the November 3 episode of Raw, Orton lost to Rollins in the main event.
 Orton was eventually attacked by fellow Authority member Kane, injuring him (in kayfabe) and leaving him to bleed.
 This was done so Orton could take leave to begin production on The Condemned 2: Desert Prey.

 Meanwhile, with The Authority unhappy following John Cena's win to earn another shot at the WWE World Heavyweight Championship, Triple H challenged a team captained by Cena (including himself) to a traditional Survivor Series elimination match at the eponymous pay-per-view.
 Later that night, Cena faced Rollins in the main event.
 Cena won by disqualification after Kane got involved.
 This triggered a massive brawl involving the entire locker room, although Cena still stood tall in the end.

+Eleven years later, Randy Orton and John Cena had one last match at Backlash, for the Undisputed WWE Championship, albeit Orton as fan favourite and Cena as a heel.
+Cena would win the match to end the historic rivalry.